hasnainnaeem/Todofy-meteor-react-app/README.md

 * Clone/download this repository
 * Move to directory of project and run this command to install the packages `meteor npm install`
 * Run command `meteor` to start the app.
 * It should work.
-If it doesn't, go through the instructions on this page: https://www.meteor.com/tutorials/react/creating-an-app
+This app is based on the official Meteor.js tutorial.
+So, if it doesn't work, go through the instructions on this page (start from react part of 2nd page named `components`): https://www.meteor.com/tutorials/react/creating-an-app
-See if some instruction is relevant to state of your PC.
+Look for the instructions relevant to state of your PC and execute those.

 ## Screenshots
 ### Home Page